dialgex/pseudocode/README.md

 * Lua
 * And maybe many others

+I want to stress very heavily that this language is by no means meant to be compact or small.
+It is big, bulky, large, takes up a lot of text space, and it is meant to be that way.

 # Is there a language reference?

 I'm currently in the process of writing it out, but yes, there will be a language reference.